 Prohibited Investment Types

-You may NOT invest your self-directed IRA funds in life insurance products or collectibles, which include works of art, rugs, antiques, and alcoholic beverages.
-You may invest your IRA in precious metals, but the metal must be an approved metal meeting certain fineness requirements.
+Your self-directed IRA may NOT invest in life insurance products or collectibles.
+Examples of collectibles include works of art, rugs, antiques, and alcoholic beverages.
+Your IRA may invest in precious metals, but the metal must be approved, meeting certain fineness requirements.

 April 15, 2020 – Deadline to open and fund traditional and Roth IRAs, ESAs, and HSAs for your contribution to be deductible on your 2019 tax return filed by April 15, 2020.